patriciogonzalezvivo/thebookofshaders/12/README-pl.md

 - What other ways of constructing this distance field can you imagine, besides ```m_dist = min(m_dist, dist);```?
 - What interesting patterns can you make with this distance field? -->

 Algorytm ten można również interpretować z perspektywy punktów, a nie bieżących pikseli.
 W takim przypadku można go opisać jako: każdy punkt rośnie, dopóki nie znajdzie rosnącego obszaru innego punktu.
-Odzwierciedla to niektóre z zasad wzrostu w naturze. Żywe formy są kształtowane są przez napięcie między wewnętrzną siłą do rozszerzania się i wzrostu oraz zewnętrznymi siłami ograniczającymi.
+Odzwierciedla to niektóre z zasad wzrostu w naturze. Żywe formy kształtowane są przez napięcie między wewnętrzną siłą do rozszerzania się i wzrostu oraz zewnętrznymi siłami ograniczającymi.
 Klasyczny algorytm symulujący to zachowanie nazwany został za [Georgy Voronoi](https://en.wikipedia.org/wiki/Georgy_Voronoy).

 <!-- This algorithm can also be interpreted from the perspective of the points and not the pixels.
 In that case it can be described as: each point grows until it finds the growing area from another point.
 This mirrors some of the growth rules in nature.
 Living forms are shaped by this tension between an inner force to expand and grow, and limitations by outside forces.
 The classic algorithm that simulates this behavior is named after [Georgy Voronoi](https://en.wikipedia.org/wiki/Georgy_Voronoy). -->